adzialocha/osc-js/README.md

 ## Documentation

-Read more about osc-js and how to use it in the [Wiki](https://github.com/adzialocha/osc-js/wiki).
+Read more about osc-js and how to use it in the [Wiki](https://github.com/adzialocha/osc-js/wiki) and [Documentation](https://adzialocha.github.io/osc-js).

 ## Example